ShrCaJesmo/IntuneDocs/intune/device-profile-assign.md

 This article shows you how to assign a profile, and includes some information on using scope tags on your profiles.

+> [!Note]
+> Removing the targeting of a policy from a device will not revert the setting to some default value, simply remove the management of the setting.
+To apply a different configuration than the current one, create a new policy defining the desired configuration and switch the targeting.

 ## Assign a device profile

 1. Sign in to [Intune](https://go.microsoft.com/fwlink/?linkid=2090973).